When asked what she admires most about her two younger children, Shannon Fasching said, “Sheer toughness.”

 Cooper, 19, and Mallory, 17, have inspired their mom their whole lives.

 “They have had some of the worst pokes and prods and are as tough as nails through all of it,” Shannon said.

 When Cooper started having seizures at 6 weeks old, Shannon and her husband, Rick, knew something was wrong.
-Living in Indiana at the time but having grown up in Minnesota, Rick knew about Children’s Hospitals and Clinics of Minnesota, and together he and Shannon made frequent trips to Children’s Minnesota to get Cooper’s seizures under control.
+Living in Indiana at the time but having grown up in Minnesota, Rick knew about Children’s Minnesota, and together he and Shannon made frequent trips to Children’s Minnesota to get Cooper’s seizures under control.